trivago/gollum/docs/src/gen/consumer/file.rst

 Examples
 --------

-This example will read the `/var/log/system.log` file and create a message for each new entry.
+This example will read all the `.log` files `/var/log/` into one stream and create a message for each new entry.
+If the file starts with `sys` it is ignored

 .. code-block:: yaml

 	 FileIn:
 	   Type: consumer.File
 	   File: /var/log/*.log
+	   BlackList '^sys.*'
 	   DefaultOffset: newest
 	   OffsetFilePath: ""
 	   Delimiter: "\n"